kblake/neural_network_elixir/README.md

 # Neural Network

 A neural network made up of layers of neurons connected to each other to form a relationship allowing it to learn.
 This network is still a work in progress but is far enough along to get an idea of how it works.
+This is a reimplementation of what was started here: [https://github.com/kblake/neural-net-elixir-v1](https://github.com/kblake/neural-net-elixir-v1).

 After cloning: